 Researchers have a plethora of options when it comes to selecting an optimal transfection reagent to facilitate cellular uptake of nucleic acids (such as proteins, siRNA, DNA and miRNA).
 In addition to general purpose transfection reagents, many cell line specific reagents are also commercially available.
 As the name indicates, cell line specific transfection reagents are pre-optimized for cell lines, which are established immortal cultures of a specific cell type.

 The basic objective of transfection experiments is to study cellular processes that trigger protein synthesis.
 This can be accomplished in a transient or stable transfection.
-The gathered data can be used for various purposes, from gene therapy to plants and livestock production.
+The gathered data can be used for various purposes, from gene therapy to plant and livestock production.
 To reach end goals quickly and efficiently, scientists need to set up optimal transfection reactions every time.

 Cell lines thrive well and propagate when grown in favorable living conditions.
-Examples of cell lines include hamster ovarian cells (CHO), human pancreatic cells (AsPC-1), human neuroblastoma cells (CLBPEC), human umbilical vein endothelial cells (HUVEC), cord blood stem cells, human ovarian cancer cells (SKOV3), and human hepatoma cells (HUH7) and many others.
+Examples of cell lines include hamster ovarian cells (CHO), human pancreatic cells (AsPC-1), human neuroblastoma cells (CLBPEC), human umbilical vein endothelial cells (HUVEC), cord blood stem cells, human ovarian cancer cells (SKOV3), human hepatoma cells (HUH7) and many others.

 Optimal Transfection Reagents

 Using the appropriate transfection reagent increases the efficiency of transfection and limits the amount of cytotoxicity.
 There are several pre-optimized transfection reagents available on the commercial market.
 Cell line specific transfection reagents come with protocols to assist researchers in establishing efficient transfections with minimal toxicity.
-Moreover, there are few validated in vivo delivery products (nanoparticle-, lipid-, polymer-, and PEG-Liposome based).

 Data reveals that the cell membrane phospholipid bilayer plays an important role in restricting exogenous DNA or RNA molecules from entering the cell.
 Successful transfection depends on several factors, such as preferred reagents, the protocol used, type of cells to be transfected and desired outcome of the transfection process.
 Some cells are inherently difficult to transfect, such as primary cells or suspension cells.
 Some cell types can exhibit better transfection efficiency when transfected in a certain way, such as reverse transfection versus forward transfection.
 Off-target effects and cytotoxicity of the transfection system often leads to low transfection efficiency.